12 Houseplants Diseases, their Identification, Causes, Prevention and Treatment

 Powdery mildew is a fungal disease characterized by spotting or coating of the leaf surface with a white powdery deposit.

-This leads to disfigured leaves and it can spread to the stems and flowers.
+This leads to disfigured leaves.
+In severe cases the disease can spread to the stems and flowers of the plant.
+The disease is promoted by warm, humid conditions coupled with poor ventilation.
 Read more on powdery mildew and how to control it.

 2. Root-rot disease

-The first sign of root-rot disease is yellowing and wilting of the leaves which is rapidly followed by browning and houseplant collapse.
+The first sign of root-rot disease is yellowing and wilting of the leaves which is rapidly followed by browning and plant collapse.

 The cause is fungal decay due to waterlogging of the soil.
+Most houseplants will be killed by root-rot disease if the soil remains too wet for too long.
 Read more on root-rot disease and how to treat it.

 3. Crown and stem rot disease